Democratic Republic Of The Congo - Tips

 quickly centralized power into his own hands and was elected

-president in 1970.
+unopposed as president in 1970.
 Embarking on a

 campaign of cultural awareness, Mobutu